zant/site/content/posts/modeling-marx.md

 > The Cartesian cubical model of cubical type theory and homotopy type theory is conjectured to be an (∞,1)-topos not equivalent to (∞,1)-groupoids.
 [6]

-Thinking of our different objects (Forces of Production ξ, Relations of Production Ψ, etc) as toposes in a (∞,1)-topos, will allow us to model Marxian economics in the following way in cubical [7] Agda (pseudocode):
+In any case, thinking of our different objects (Forces of Production ξ, Relations of Production Ψ, etc) as toposes in a (∞,1)-topos, will allow us to model Marxian economics in the following way in cubical [7] Agda (pseudocode):

 ```
 variable